Radiative Higgs mode in photoinduced $\eta$ pairs

 Recent developments in laser technology have revolutionized various scientific fields, enabling exceptional precision and control.
 Innovations such as ultrafast pulse lasers have opened new frontiers in quantum physics and material science, and have also found significant applications in condensed matter physics, particularly in the study of strongly correlated electron systems~\cite{ Giannetti2016,Ishihara2019,RevModPhys.93.041002}.
 Examples include the ultrafast switching of Weyl semimetals \cite{Sie2019}, anomalous Hall effect in graphene~\cite{McIver2019} and charge-density waves in rare-earth tritelluride LaTe$_3$~\cite{Kogar2019}.

-A particular interesting prospect is the use of laser pulse femtosecond drives to dynamically induce novel states in quantum materials \cite{Basov2017}, with light-induced superconductivity as a most prominent example ~\cite{Mankowsky2014,Mitrano2016,PhysRevX.10.031028,Budden2021}.
+A particularly interesting prospect is the use of femtosecond laser pulses to dynamically induce novel states in quantum materials~\cite{Basov2017}, with light-induced superconductivity being the most prominent example ~\cite{Mankowsky2014,Mitrano2016,PhysRevX.10.031028,Budden2021}.
 Significant theoretical efforts have been devoted to understanding the conditions under which such exotic non-equilibrium states emerge ~\cite{PhysRevB.81.115131, doi:10.7566/JPSJ.88.044704, PhysRevB.96.054506, PhysRevB.101.180507, 10.21468/SciPostPhys.15.6.236}, yet the mechanisms and detection of these phases remain under debate.

-In this context, one intriguing phenomenon that has attracted attention is the $\eta$ pairing, first proposed by C.~N.~Yang for the Hubbard model~\cite{PhysRevLett.63.2144}, which represents a state with off-diagonal long-range order that is crucial for understanding high-temperature superconductivity and other quantum phenomena.
-However, $\eta$ pairs are absent in the ground state and have received only specific attention, especially from a theoretical point of view.
+In this context, one intriguing phenomenon that has attracted attention is the $\eta$ pairing, first proposed by Yang for the Hubbard model~\cite{PhysRevLett.63.2144}, which represents a state with off-diagonal long-range order that could be important for understanding high-temperature superconductivity and other quantum phenomena.
+However, $\eta$ pairs are absent in the ground state and have received only limited attention, especially from a theoretical point of view.
 A recent study has shown that pulse irradiation can induce $\eta$ pairing in the Hubbard model, even in its Mott insulating phase~\cite{Kaneko19}.
 The nonlinear optical response is crucial in enhancing the number of $\eta$ pairs, thereby promoting superconducting correlations in the photoexcited state.
 These findings highlight the potential of nonequilibrium dynamics as a way to access exotic quantum states and enhance superconductivity \cite{PhysRevLett.125.137001}.
-The synergy between advanced laser technologies and the Hubbard model provides a promising avenue for exploring new quantum phases and understanding the mechanisms underlying high-temperature superconductivity.
+The synergy between advanced laser technologies and the Hubbard model provides a promising avenue for exploring new quantum phases and understanding the mechanisms underlying high-temperature superconductivity, as well as the behavior of cuprate superconductors dominated by one-dimensional (1D) physics, such as Ba$_{2-x}$Sr$_x$CuO$_{3+\delta}$ and Pr$_2$Ba$_4$Cu$_7$O$_{15-\delta}$.~\cite{science.373.1235,MATSUKAWA2004101,JPSJ.80.024708}.

 The detection of $\eta$ pairs in experimental settings presents significant challenges due to the intricate nature of these quantum states.
 First, the Hamiltonian of the system must preserve the number of $\eta$ pairs, corresponding to a hidden SU(2) symmetry.
 This requirement is not easily met in typical experimental setups, making it difficult to create and maintain the required conditions for $\eta$ pairs.
 In addition, the transient nature of photoinduced $\eta$ pairs adds another layer of complexity.
 These pairs are typically short-lived and require ultrafast measurement techniques to capture their dynamics.
 The use of advanced laser systems, such as ultrashort pulse lasers, is essential to induce and probe these states, but even with these tools, the signal can be weak and easily obscured by noise.